Diego Gambale

 Diego Gambale (born 9 November 1998) is an Italian professional footballer who plays as a forward for club Cerignola.

 Club career

 Born in Rome, Gambale started his career in Lupa Roma youth sector.
-He moved to Eccellenza club Boreale for the 2018–19 season, he played 36 and scored 21 goals with the club.
+He moved to the Eccellenza club Boreale for the 2018–19 season.
+He played 36 and scored 21 goals with the club.

 On 17 June 2019, he joined to Serie D club Montespaccato Calcio.

 On 13 July 2021, Gambale signed with Serie C club Montevarchi.
 He made his professional debut on 30 August 2021 against Reggiana.

 On 1 September 2022, Gambale joined Avellino on loan with an option to buy and an obligation to buy in case of Avellino's promotion to Serie B.

-On 12 July 2023, he signed a 2-years deal with Pineto.
+On 12 July 2023, he signed a 2-year deal with Pineto.